-Westbrook is the rare vocal assassin.
-Rather than do his dastardly deeds behind the cloak of anonymity, he'll gut opponents, then unleash a primal scream ensuring everyone in the arena and all those watching from home witnesses his work.
+Russell Westbrook is the rare vocal assassin.
+Rather than do his dastardly deeds behind the cloak of anonymity, he'll gut opponents, then unleash a primal scream ensuring everyone witnesses his work.

 "Whenever you get the opportunity to be mentioned with those guys—[Robertson], Michael Jordan, Magic Johnson, those guys—it's a blessing," Westbrook said, per USA Today's Sam Amick.
 "It's something I never take for granted."

 Eight of Westbrook's league-high 17 triple-doubles have come since the start of December, with the Oklahoma City Thunder winning seven of them.
-That OKC remains playoff-relevant without Kevin Durant is entirely due to Westbrook's ascent, and that fact plus his otherworldly numbers secured this spot.
+That OKC remains playoff-relevant without Kevin Durant is entirely due to Westbrook's ascent, and that, along with his otherworldly numbers, secured this spot.

 No. 5 Shooting Guard: Avery Bradley